altocodenl/tagaway/readme.md

       - server: exclude WA from hour in parse date
    --------------
    - small tasks
+      - server/client: remove invites and allow signups
+         - server: remove invites from code
-      - server/client: remove invites, add verifyEmail flow
+         - server/client: enable verification flow
+         - server: set user list, limit user creation if maximum is passed & notify
+         - client: add email field on signup page
+         - db: script to add user list & delete all invites
+         - remove from home
       - server/client: add login flow with Google and Facebook
-      - server/client: add maximum amount of possible users and wait list and notification

       - server: add cache for query that works on the last query, delete it on any user operation (tag|rotate|upload|delete), SETEX 60s for share changes
       - server/client: rethink need for refreshQuery entry, if we are constantly updating the query.
       - client: see info of piv